elements-x/create-webpage/README.md

 `$ git push`

 3. Then, you are ready.
-`$ npm init with myusername/my-template`
+`$ npm init for myusername/my-template`

-If you want it without your user name, e.g., `npm init with my-template`, it has to be under https://github.com/npm-init.
+If the temlate repo. is under https://github.com/npm-init, you can run it without your user name, e.g., `npm init for my-template`.

-Thus, pleae create an [issue](https://github.com/npm-init/create-with/issues) for it.
+Thus, pleae create an [issue](https://github.com/npm-init/create-for/issues) for it.

 ## Examples of `npm-init.json`
 ```